Yazeed18/Geesespotter/README.md

-# Geesespotter
+# Geesespotter Functions
 C++ program that mimics minesweeper but instead of mines it is geese.

-This program uses arrays and bitwise operators to perform necessary changes to already set field.
+This program utilises concepts in arrays and bitwise operators to perform necessary changes to fields on a n x n board set by the user.
-The original program which was written by its owners would call on these functions which lead to the game being able to be played.
+The functions here were called in another program (not created by me) that allowed for proper gameplay similar to that of minesweeper.